 1. Fully collapse the jack, fold the lug wrench socket into the handle and place the jack and wrench into the felt bag as shown.
-Place the extension bolt or L-shaped bolt into the external pocket of the felt bag.
 Take care to position the jack as shown to ensure that the locating holes in the jack base can be placed on the locating tabs of the jack mounting bracket in the spare tire tub.

-2. Securely close the wrench compartment and the jack bag using the Velcro® strips.
+2. Securely close the wrench compartment and the jack bag using the VELCRO[®] strips.